SNRI antidepressants: Know the risks

 A unique characteristic of some of the SNRIs is their ability to improve chronic pain conditions such as neuropathy (nerve pain) and fibromyalgia.
 For this reason, SNRIs are often good options for depressed patients who suffer from chronic pain.

-Most antidepressants can interact with alcohol and other medications.
+Like most antidepressants, SNRIs can interact with alcohol and other medications.
 Ask your doctor, pharmacist, or Poison Control to perform a drug interaction check every time you start or stop another medication while taking an antidepressant.
+Checking before starting a new medication is an important way to minimize the risk of serotonin syndrome.

 Pela Soto, PharmD, BSHS, BS